-We continued our work on the circuit realisations of filters' responses with mixed type (inductive or capacitive) coupling elements and constrained topologies.
-Our first paper describing the algebraic theory governing these equation was published [14].
-We focused on some practical application of it in [36] where compact filter using zero generating irises were studied and designed.
-We now focus on the use of resonating couplings in the design of asymmetric filter's characteristics without the use cross-coupling in order to simplify their practical implementation.
-In parallel efforts are being spent to improve the synthesis method to higher order filters, having in mind some application to diplexer's filter with high number of symmetrically placed transmission zeros.
+We pursued our work on circuit realisations of filter responses with mixed type (inductive or capacitive) coupling elements and constrained topologies [1].
+We now focus on the use of resonating couplings in the design of asymmetric filter's characteristics without the use cross-coupling in order to simplify the practical implementation.
+In parallel, efforts are being payed to improve the synthesis method for higher order filters, having in mind application to diplexers with high number of symmetrically located transmission zeros.